Tolman–Oppenheimer–Volkoff limit: History

 In this relationship, m can be taken to be given roughly by the proton mass.
 This even applies in the white dwarf case (that of the Chandrasekhar limit) for which the fermionic particles providing the pressure are electrons.
 This is because the mass density is provided by the nuclei in which the neutrons are at most about as numerous as the protons.
-Likewise the protons, for charge neutrality, must be exactly as numerous as the electrons outside.
+Likewise, the protons, for charge neutrality, must be exactly as numerous as the electrons outside.

-In the case of neutron stars this limit was first worked out by J. Robert Oppenheimer and George Volkoff in 1939, using the work of Richard Chace Tolman.
+In the case of neutron stars, this limit was first worked out by J. Robert Oppenheimer and George Volkoff in 1939, using the work of Richard Chace Tolman.
 Oppenheimer and Volkoff assumed that the neutrons in a neutron star formed a degenerate cold Fermi gas.
 They thereby obtained a limiting mass of approximately 0.7 solar masses, which was less than the Chandrasekhar limit for white dwarfs.

-Taking account of the strong nuclear repulsion forces between neutrons, modern work leads to considerably higher estimates, in the range from approximately 1.5 to 3.0 solar masses.
+Oppenheimer and Volkoff's paper notes that "the effect of repulsive forces, i.e., of raising the pressure for a given density above the value given by the Fermi equation of state ... could tend to prevent the collapse."
+And indeed, the most massive neutron star detected so far, PSR J0952–0607, is estimated to be much heavier than Oppenheimer and Volkoff's TOV limit at 2.35±0.17 M☉.
+More realistic models of neutron stars that include baryon strong force repulsion predict a neutron star mass limit of 2.2 to 2.9 M☉.
 The uncertainty in the value reflects the fact that the equations of state for extremely dense matter are not well known.